l1lgadil1/finance-tracking-web/memory-bank/progress.md

 - Integrated the notification system with the settings page
 - Added internationalization support for notification components
 - Implemented responsive design for mobile and desktop
+- ActionButtons and QuickActionsSection now use an onDataRefresh prop for post-transaction UI updates, instead of directly using useDashboardData.
+This prevents context errors and allows parent components inside DashboardDataProvider to control data refresh after transactions.

 ## Planned